 The Foundation provides a significant portion of the support of Asociación Esperanza Internacional, Inc., and the organizations work collaboratively on program and governance matters.
 The two organizations are governed by governing boards with common members.
-The Foundation reported \$481,412 of expense for support provided to Asociación Esperanza Internacional, Inc. during the year ended December 31, 2016.
-Additionally, the Foundation passed through \$122,378 of funds to Asociación Esperanza Internacional, Inc. for the year ended December 31, 2016.
+The Foundation reported \$675,055 and \$481,410 of expense for support provided to Asociación Esperanza Internacional, Inc. during the years ended December 31, 2017 and 2016, respectively.
+Additionally, the Foundation passed through \$117,236 and \$122,378 of funds to Asociación Esperanza Internacional, Inc. for the years ended December 31, 2017 and 2016, respectively.